Daniel H. Charest

 [Plaintiffs], all of y’all had really good representation, which you have to know.
 These are very good lawyers that did an excellent job regardless of the outcome in this case.
 And I don’t see that all the time.
 I get a lot of big firm crummy lawyers from time to time, but these guys really know what they were doing.

-And recent client, David Brooks, Chief Operating Officer and General Counsel of Ashford Hospitality Trust, Inc., related his experience with Daniel:
+And client, David Brooks, Chief Operating Officer and General Counsel of Ashford Hospitality Trust, Inc., related his experience with Daniel:

 [Daniel is] the kind of lawyer I need in difficult, time constrained matters.
 Tenacious, aggressive but practical.
 [He is] looking out for client’s interests at all times.
 Decisive and prepared, what else can I say?

-In addition to his legal experience, Daniel brings real-world experience developed from working in leadership roles in industry at a young age that involved travel all over the world and required cooperation with all forms of culture and character.
-While maintaining his full workload, Daniel serves as a pro bono mediator in a program administered by the Dallas courts, called “Settlement Week.”
+In addition to his legal experience, Daniel brings real-world experience developed from working in leadership roles in industry at a young age that involved travel all over the globe and required cooperation with all forms of culture and character.
+While maintaining his full workload, Daniel has served as a pro bono mediator in a program administered by the Dallas courts, called “Settlement Week.”
 Daniel is admitted to practice in Texas, Virginia, the District of Columbia, and several federal district courts and courts of appeal, including all Texas federal courts.